Decay and production properties of strange double charm pentaquark: Three Point QCD Sum Rule

 On the OPE side, we can evaluate the correlation function with standard QCD sum rule approach.
-To establish a sum rule for the coupling constant, we will pick out the $1/q^2$ terms around the pole $q^2\sim0$ with the structure $\slashed{p}$ in the OPE series and then match both sides of the sum rule.
-To apply sum rules appropriately, we shall calculated at $Q^2$ far away from the on-shell mass $-m_K^2$ to ensure the approximation $p^2=p^{'2}=P^2$ valid.
-After performing the Borel transform $P^2\rightarrow M_B^2$ on both phenomenological and OPE sides, we obtain the strong coupling for $P_{ccs}\Xi_{cc}\bar{K}$ vertex
+To establish a sum rule for the coupling constant, we will pick out the $1/Q^2$ terms around the pole $Q^2\sim0$ (where $Q^2=-q^2$) with the structure $\slashed{p}$ in the OPE series and then match both sides of the sum rule.
+The mass of the off-shell meson ($\bar{K}$ or $\pi$) is much smaller than the masses of the baryons ($\Xi_{cc}$, $\Omega_{cc}$, $P_{ccs}$).
+This justifies the approximation of extracting the $1/q^2$ pole term directly in the QCD sum rule analysis, making an exponential extrapolation to the on-shell point unnecessary.
+After performing the Borel transform $P^2\rightarrow M_B^2$ on both phenomenological and OPE sides, we obtain the strong coupling for the $P_{ccs}\Xi_{cc}\bar{K}$ vertex

 and strong coupling for $P_{ccs}\Omega_{cc}\pi$ vertex